quinn-dougherty/Portfolio/matcher/README.md

 `LEN_PREFS`.
 If the rank order lists were each length 3, two people would have been left high and dry (completely unassigned).

-While the outcome is depenedent on randomness-- the order in which the list of people is consumed -- only 16 people are even effected by that, since only 16 people didn't get into their first choice.
+While the outcome is dependent on randomness-- the order in which the list of people is consumed -- only 16 people are even effected by that, since only 16 people didn't get into their first choice.